divyansh0260/BasicJavaProjects/README.md

 As I learn Java, I have decided to upload my newly written programs on Github.
 These progams are a collection from various sources like: CodeWithHarry, LeetCode, Codeforces etc.
-This repo is public beacuse I wanted it to be......hehehe
+This repo is public beacuse I wanted it to be.....huh